How To Stop Chafing While Walking: 10 Must-Know Chafing-Prevention Techniques

 You’re in the right place!
 In this guide, we will be covering the following:

-- What exactly causes chafing
+- What causes chafing

 - Common chafing problem areas for hikers

-- 10 tips to help beat chafing
+- 10 ways to prevent chafing

 There are many contenders for the title of ‘The Ultimate Bane of a Hiker’s Life’ — blisters, mosquitoes, ticks, midges, noisy campsite neighbors, ill-fitting boots, and leaky tents are just a few.
-For my money, however, chafing takes the biscuit.
+For our money, however, chafing takes the biscuit.

 If you’ve ever experienced chafing for any length of time, you’ll understand.
 If not, try to imagine an instrument of torture that trumps any ever devised by history’s most sadistic minds and you’re just about in the ballpark.